Matt Bellamy: The Jaded Hearts Club

 In 2017, Bellamy cofounded a supergroup, the Jaded Hearts Club, to perform covers of Beatles songs.
-Other members include singer Miles Kane, Nine Inch Nails drummer Ilan Rubin, and drummer Sean Payne.
-Bellamy plays bass; he said, "It's nice being the lukewarm water in the background rather than have to be up the front there."
-He said of the covers: "Obviously, I know the Beatles, but I couldn't name a lot of their album tracks.
-It was such a different area of music to explore for me … the development of where the kind of music that ended up becoming Muse over the course of decades in terms of the evolution of rock, going back to where it first started."
-The band's repertoire grew to include songs by other acts.
-The Jaded Hearts Club released an album, You've Always Been Here, in 2020, produced by Bellamy.
+Their repertoire grew to include songs by other acts.
+The other members include the singer Miles Kane, the Nine Inch Nails drummer Ilan Rubin, and the drummer Sean Payne.
+Bellamy plays bass; he said, "It's nice being the lukewarm water in the background rather than [having] to be up the front there."
+He said of the covers: "It was such a different area of music to explore for me ... the development of where the kind of music that ended up becoming Muse over the course of decades in terms of the evolution of rock, going back to where it first started."
+In 2020, the Jaded Hearts Club released an album, You've Always Been Here, produced by Bellamy.

 Accolades

-Bellamy was ranked No. 19 on Gigwise's list of The 50 Greatest Guitarists Ever.
-Total Guitar readers voted Bellamy No. 29 on a list of the Top 100 Guitarists of All Time.
-Bellamy's riff from "Plug in Baby" was No. 13 in Total Guitar's poll of the Top 100 Riffs of All Time.
+In 2004, Total Guitar readers voted Bellamy the 29th-greatest guitarist and his "Plug in Baby" riff the 13th-greatest riff.
+In 2008, Gigwise named Bellamy the 19th-greatest guitarist ever.

-In April 2005, Kerrang! magazine ranked him No. 28 in their "50 Sexiest People in Rock" poll.
+In April 2005, Kerrang! named Bellamy the 28th-sexiest person in rock.
 Cosmopolitan also chose him as the sexiest rocker of 2003 and 2004.
-NME Magazine voted him the "14th Greatest Rock 'n' roll Hero of all time", ahead of John Lennon and Bob Dylan.
+NME named him the 14th-greatest "rock 'n' roll hero", ahead of John Lennon and Bob Dylan.
 Bellamy also won the Sexiest Male Award at the 2007 NME Awards.
 He won again in 2009, 2010, 2011, 2013 and 2014 and was nominated in 2012.
 Bellamy, however, declared himself "too short to be sexy" (he is 5' 7"), and said the award should have gone to Dominic Howard, Muse's drummer.
 Bellamy also won the "Hero of the Year" award at the 2012 NME Awards.
 On 26 September 2008, the University of Plymouth awarded the members of Muse an honorary doctorate degree for their work in music.

 In the January 2010 edition of Total Guitar, Bellamy was named "Guitarist of the Decade" and was proclaimed to be "the Hendrix of his generation".
 In the Guinness Book of World Records 2010, Bellamy is credited as holding the world record for most guitars smashed on a tour.
-His record, 140, was set during the Absolution Tour.
-In April 2010, Bellamy was named the eighth best front man of all time by the readers of Q. In December 2010, MusicRadar readers voted Bellamy the 9th greatest lead singer of all time.
+His record, 140, was set during the Absolution tour.
+In April 2010, Bellamy was named the eighth-best frontman by the readers of Q. In December 2010, MusicRadar readers voted Bellamy the ninth-greatest lead singer.
 In 2010, a BBC Radio 6 survey named Bellamy the third-best guitarist of the last 30 years.